appsforartists/device-config/README.md

 TODO:

+ - Figure out how to use keychain to persist ssh-adds across sessions to prevent Sublime from hanging on git push

  - Remove everything I didn't change in Soda Dark.sublime-theme.
 Most retina Sublime themes seem to be based on Soda, so hopefully I can create a scaffold that will teach Sublime where to find Retina assets for any Sublime theme.

  - Test the .sh scripts